Frequently Asked Questions

 Which devices did GrapheneOS support in the past?

-The following devices are no longer supported:
+The following end-of-life devices are no longer supported:

 • Pixel 3a XL (bonito)